1j01/project-nexus/IDEAS.md

 * Context sensitive helpers based on process output
 	* "Cannot find module"?
-		* Maybe you need to `npm install`?
 		* If the module isn't listed as a dependency, maybe you want to `npm install --save` it?
+		* Otherwise, maybe you need to `npm install`?
+			* Actually, it could detect that you need to `npm install` proactively
 	* "Listening on port 3000"? (and similar)
 		* Would you like me to open that for you?
 	* "EADDRINUSE"?
 Not sure I can help with that...
 		* I can find an open port, but then what?
 			* Monkey patch your code to use a different port?
-That would be awesome, but awful.
+That would be awesome, but **awful**.
-			* Suggest it (bit lame)
+			* Suggest a port? (bit lame)
-			* Suggest you use a module for finding an open port?
+			* Suggest you use a module for finding an open port
 		* I don't think there's a way to find what program is using the port
 	* Linkify URLs